HIV and AIDS

 - Extreme weight loss, exacerbated by diarrhea.
 More than 90% of HIV patients worldwide experience diarrhea, although that number is lower in the developed world.

 - Fungal infections

-- Malignancies such as lymphoma, cervical cancer, and Kaposi's sarcoma, which affects the skin and oral mucosa and may spread to the lungs, and can occur in earlier stages of HIV as well
+- Malignancies, such as lymphoma, cervical cancer, and Kaposi sarcoma, which affects the skin, oral mucosa, and may spread to the lungs.
+It can occur in earlier stages of HIV, as well.

 What Causes It?